AudioKit/Flow/README.md

 ```
 ## Documentation

 The API Reference can be found on [the AudioKit Website](https://www.audiokit.io/NodeEditor).
+Package contains a demo project and a playground to help you get started quickly.